Action-State Dependent Dynamic Model Selection: Problem Setup

 \section{Problem Setup}

 We consider a set of actions in a finite set $\mathcal{A}$.
 The actions identify which model to choose at each given time.
 Unlike standard model selection, the choice depends on the state in which we are.
 In each time period, we are in a different state that is observable.
 The state space is denoted by a set $\mathcal{S}$ and we may have that $\mathcal{A}\subseteq\mathcal{S}$.
 This is to say that the state may include the last action as one of its elements.
 To stress dependence on a specific action $a\in\mathcal{A}$, we shall denote the state at discrete time $t$, such that the previous action was $a$, by $S_{t}^{a}\in\mathcal{S}$.
 In practice, we can visualize $S_{t}^{a}$ as a tuple where the last entry is the previous action $a\in\mathcal{A}$.
 This representation will be discussed in more details in Section \ref{Section_stateActionPair}.
+However, we anticipate that, as in standard model selection, all the entries in the state $S_{t}^{a}$ other than $a$ are assumed to be independent of our choice of model.

 We are interested in finding a map $\mathcal{S}\ni s\mapsto\pi\left(s\right)\in\mathcal{A}$ that maximizes the sum of real valued discounted rewards $\left(R_{t+1}^{\pi}\right)_{t\geq1}$ that depend on $\pi$.
 The rewards are real valued.
 The function $\pi$ is called a policy.
 We write $S_{t}^{\pi}$ to mean $S_{t}^{a}$ with $a=\pi\left(S_{t-1}^{\pi}\right)$.
 Hence, the sequence of states $\left(S_{t}^{\pi}\right)_{t\geq1}$ is defined recursively, conditionally on some initial state.
 The rewards are random and depend on the states.
 In particular, the expectation of $R_{t+1}^{\pi}$ conditional on $\left(S_{r}^{\pi}\right)_{r\leq t}$ is Markovian, i.e. it depends on $S_{t}^{\pi}$ only; recall that the last entry in $S_{t}^{\pi}$ is $\pi\left(S_{t-1}^{\pi}\right)$.